pratishgupta91/pratishgupta91.github.io/_posts/2016-07-01-Doomsday Dafodils.markdown

 No resurrection, only war.
 Red scar, red scar.

-Greedy Gods,
+Greedy Gods, we are.
-We are.
-Ending races,
+Ending races, we are.
-We are.
-Making morgues,
+Making morgues, we are.
-We are.
-Doomsday daffodils,
+Doomsday daffodils, we are.
-We are.